yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>Are buttons allowed within the conversation?</summary>
  <div>
   <br/>
-  <div>Not yet.
-However, a button-included notification template can be approved by WhatsApp.</div>
+  <div>No, WhatsApp can approve a button that is included in a notification template.</div>
    </div>
 </details>